-John D. King James P. Morefield Professor of Law, Director of Experiential Education and Director, Criminal Justice Clinic
+John D. King James P. Morefield Professor of Law and Director, Criminal Justice Clinic

 Office: 381 Lewis Hall